Noemidiaz/pands-weekly-task/README.md

 - Program that displays a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2
 - Program that displays a plot of the function  h(x)=x3 in the range 0 to 10

+## Use of this folder

+why this project is useful..?

+## Getting started

+how users can get started with the project?...

+## Get Help

+where users can get help with the project?

+## Contribute

+You can submit a pull request regarding my code if you discover an error or if It shoul be updated.

+## Author
+about me....